 Beloved, this is the invitation: To refuse agreement with anything that contradicts what God has declared to be true.

+The language of the New Testament consistently calls us into renewed perception, a transformed mind that no longer conforms to appearances, but aligns with reality as defined in Christ (see Romans 12:2).
+And to follow the pattern set forth by him, our Brother and the beloved Son.
 Not merely as imitation, but as participation.
-For the Son does not act independently, but lives in continual dependence upon the Father, revealing a life sourced in communion rather than self-effort (see John 5:19).
+For the Son doesn’t act independently, but lives in continual dependence upon the Father, revealing a life sourced in communion rather than self-effort (see John 5:19).

 To live from the perspective of the Father, Son, and Spirit.

+What Scripture unveils isn’t simply a new ethic, but a shared life; a participation in the triune communion.
 As Jesus prays in John 17, “that they may be one, just as We are one,” the Greek signals not analogy alone, but shared reality and inclusion into divine fellowship.
+To awaken to the reality that you are loved with the very love the Father has for the Son: “For You loved them even as You loved Me” (John 17:23).

-This is not diminished love, nor derivative affection.
-It is the same quality, the same source, the same divine initiative of love now extended and shared.
+This isn’t diminished love, nor derivative affection.
+It’s the same quality, the same source, the same divine initiative of love now extended and shared.
+And from that place of union, identity, and unbroken love, we are empowered to be fully alive.

+Not striving toward life, but living from it.
+Not reaching for acceptance, but awakening to it.
 Not becoming something else, but embodying what has already been given in Christ.

-Better yet, go and enjoy the goodness of who he has made you to be.
+Now, go and enjoy the goodness of who he has made you to be.
 For as he is, so are you!